PubInv/general-purpose-alarm-device/README.md

 ???
 Joe Torreggiani of Speccollective

-Mentor and coach hardware, firmware, (Forrest) Lee Erickson Physicist who pretents to be electrical engineer and firmware developer and Novel Spelling.
+Mentor and coach hardware, firmware, (Forrest) Lee Erickson Physicist who pretends to be electrical engineer and firmware developer and Novel Spelling.

 We need:
 1. Arduino engineers who can both code and make very simple circuits.
-2. Sechmeatic capture and PCB layout designers.
+2. Schematic capture and PCB layout designers.
 We are using KiCad.
 3. Mechanical engineers who can design sturdy enclosures that keep the system bright and loud.
-4. Embedded firmware enginers who can design an effective, evolving API and the transport bindings that they require.
+4. Embedded firmware engineers who can design an effective, evolving API and the transport bindings that they require.
 5. GUI experts who can address issues such as how to effective alarm and silence.
 6. Marketers who can promote and evangelize the project.
 7. Possible a project manager who can organize volunteers and keep them enthused and motivated to move forward.